StillConFusinG/Transfer_Learning/README.md

 Run the below code using these steps.
 The python SVM implemented here also contains [hyper-parameter optimization](https://en.wikipedia.org/wiki/Hyperparameter_optimization) which deals with model selection and reducing over-fitting of training data.

 Download [VGG-CNN from here](http://www.vlfeat.org/matconvnet/pretrained/).
 In order to extract features in batches, you will need `cnnPredict.m`.
 This is available [here](https://github.com/parallel-forall/code-samples/blob/master/MATLAB_deeplearning/cnnPredict.m).
-Use `extract_feat_all.m` to extarct features use pysvm script to train your SVM classifier for any dataset.
+Use `extract_feat_all.m` to extarct features.
+Use pysvm script to train your SVM classifier for any dataset.
 Sample extracted features are included in `data_kaggle_catsNdogs.tar.bz2`.

 ```
 ~: $ git clone https://github.com/vishalkg/Transfer_Learning.git